MSDarshan91/Kernel-Methods/README.md

 # Kernel-Methods
 From the kernel methods for Machine learning course taught at Aalto University.
 This repository includes implementation of logistic regression, ridge regression and SVM for classification.
+Also implemented substring kernels for document classification using SVM.